78302 Bridging Visas, Work Visas and Study Visas

 Students build on the foundational subjects in this course where they are introduced to learning for professional migration practice.
 This subject and the subject on family, refugee and humanitarian visas builds on the capacity for migration agents to interpret complex legislation and policy in order to advise, and advocate for, clients.

-Through weekly preparation for discussion groups and tasks using the specific resources, students build on their preparation and self-directed learning in online discussions groups and discussion boards.
 Teachers provide feedback that is relevant to professional practice through online groups and exemplars of best practice.
-Regular quizzes and the practice file provide students with learning environment to understand and apply the visa system and process.
+Regular quizzes and the client file provide students with learning environment to understand and apply the visa system and process.

 Strategy 2: Applying research skills to build on critical analysis